MicrosoftDocs/playfab-docs/playfab-docs/features/config/gamemanager/two-factor-authentication.md

 ## Testing

-Log out of your PlayFab Account and try to log in again.
+Log out of your PlayFab account and try to log in again.
 The first step of the authentication process will look normal (see example provided below).

 ![PlayFab - Login Screen](media/tutorials/playfab-login-screen.png)